LukeEcomod/pyAPES_VESBO/README.md

 ### Todos..

-* Including temperature and leaf energy balance
-* Including capillary flux from soil to moss layer?
-* Test stomatal control schemes other than Medlyn
+* Updating bryophyte model (energy and water)
-* Description of respiration?
-Moss CO2 exchange?
+* Description of soil respiration? branches etc..
 * Marklund biomass functions ok for drained peatlands?
 * Feedbacks from soil to canopy
-* Water and heat models should be separated
 * Parallelize model run and result writing (netCDF4) as in Climoss
 * Running sensitivity analysis easily?